- What does a data scientist do?

 Pros and cons of being a data scientist

-Here are a number of things that you should consider before jumping into a career as a data scientist:
+Here are a number of things that you should consider before kickstarting your career as a data scientist:

 Pros

-• You have freedom to choose how you want to work in either full time, permanent employment with security or in contract positions taking on interesting and new challenges that you choose
+- You have freedom to choose how you want to work – either in full-time, permanent employment with job security, or in contract positions taking on interesting and new challenges of your choice

 Cons

 Data scientists typically have a full working week from 9am to 5pm, Monday to Friday.
-Due to the high volume of work that you do as a data scientist, your working week could rise to up to 60 hours, particularly around deadlines or when finishing a project.
+Due to the high volume of work that you can do as a data scientist, your working week could increase to around 60 hours, particularly around deadlines or when finishing a project.

 Data scientist employers